dropbox/dropbox-sdk-obj-c/README.md

 }
 ```

-Beginning the authentication flow via in-app webview will launch a window like this:
+Beginning the authentication flow on mobile will launch a window like this:

 <p align="center">